P9-Synthetic-Data-Generation/SOTA-evaluation/README.md

 # SOTA-evaluation
-This repository contains code for training state-of-the-art generative adversarial networks (GANs) with differential privacy to generate synthetic data, specifically in the context of healthcare data from the MIMIC-IV dataset.
+This repository contains code for training state-of-the-art generative adversarial networks (GANs) with differential privacy to generate synthetic data, specifically in the context of healthcare data from the MIMIC-III dataset.

 ## Table of Contents
 1. [Installation](#installation)